 The proof is the quick growth of cloud accounting.
 Since its start in 2006, Xero has reached annual subscription revenue of $120.9 million at the end of 2015, with over 500,000 subscribers worldwide.

-At HPC, we’ve consolidated all of our client accounting on Xero.
+At Aprio Cloud, we’ve consolidated the majority of our client accounting on Xero.
 That’s because we feel it’s the best option for cloud accounting for the vast majority of small businesses, and in particular for companies doing business in more than one country.

 How Xero accounting software and Xero add-ons help